Sam-Ballantyne/DevNotes/Docker/kubernetes.md

 3) Kubernetes uses Storage Class provisioner to provision a persistent volume
 4) Storage provisioned, PV created and bound to PVC
 5) Pod volume references PVC

+## Config

+### ConfigMap

+* Stores configuration information and provides it to containers
+* Can store entire files (key is the filename and the value is the contents which can be XML, JSON etc)
+  * Or key-value pairs
+* Can provide the config values via the command line
+* Config Manifest file in YAML
+* Config maps can be accessed from a Pod using:
+  * Environment variables (key-value pairs)
+  * ConfigMap Volume (access as files)

+### Secrets

+* Small amount of sensative data e.g. token, password or key
+* Kubernetes can store this sensative data
+* Avoids storing the data in images, files or deployment manifests which could be compromised
+* Can mount secrets into Pods as files or environment variables
+* Kubernetes only makes the secret available to nodes requesting it
+* Secrets are stored ion tmpfs on a Node not on disc
+  * Temporary File System) is a temporary file storage data is stored in volatile memory instead of a persistent storage device.

+* Best Practice
+  * Encrypt the data
+  * Limit access to etcd (where secrets are stored to admins only)
+  * Use SSL /TSL for etcd peer to peer communication
+  * Manifest files are not encrypted
+  * Control who can create Pods (as they can access the secret through the Pod)